-During FY20 we delivered training to our Procurement, Office of General Counsel and Business Relationship teams who all have roles that require them to interact with Suppliers regularly.
+During FY21 we delivered training relating to Deloitte's modern slavery commitments and the resources available to help uphold those commitments to our Procurement team, the Office of General Counsel and Business Relationship teams, who all have roles that require them to interact with Suppliers regularly.
 This training was delivered to support these key individuals:

-i) to lead conversations with our Suppliers to explore and comment on the controls they have in place;

-ii) to identify potentially non-compliant Suppliers and to escalate potential concerns appropriately; and iii) to feel empowered to refuse to enter into (or to terminate) Supplier contracts if there are any concerns or insufficient evidence of steps being taken commensurate with the risk of the industry in which they operate.
+- to lead conversations with our Suppliers to explore and comment on the controls they have in place; - ii. to identify potentially non-compliant Suppliers and to escalate potential concerns appropriately; and - iii. to feel empowered to refuse to enter into (or to terminate) Supplier contracts if there are any concerns or insufficient evidence of steps being taken commensurate with the risk of the industry in which they operate.

-Our future focus for our current financial year (1 June 2020 to 31 May 2021)
+Our future focus for our current financial year (1 June 2021 to 31 May 2022)